 Edge Grove pupils are independent, have an adventurous spirit, good manners, respect for others and are resilient.
 It is these values that provide a strong foundation on which to build our future.
 Innovation and creativity flourish and help to define Edge Grove as a truly forward-thinking school.
 Our vision is to be a first choice Prep School for a first class education for now, for life, for generations to come.
 Our mission is to ensure that every pupil can achieve their full potential within a safe, secure and happy learning environment.

 The Firs is a coeducational independent primary school specialising in the delivery of high quality education for boys and girls aged 2-11.
 Founded by Mrs Florence Longman in 1945, it has been in the ownership of the same family for three generations.
 Set in well maintained wooded grounds and conveniently located less than two miles north of Chester city centre, we encourage our children to flourish within a caring, Christian environment which supports children from all faiths and none.
 Thanks to high academic standards, continuing investment and an emphasis on promoting both the personal and academic development of every child, The Firs is recognised as one of Cheshire’s leading independent schools.
-The school has a reputation for excellence communication with parents and, since becoming a partner school with GL in 2015 and taking on their complete digital package for assessment, this communication has grown still further.
-We make full use of all of the online assessments plus the paper ones for Year 1 and send home all results to parents alongside the comprehensive GL parent reports.
-As a school we keep a vigilant eye on the individual progress of each pupil, using internal formative assessments, scheme tests, peer and self-assessment alongside the GL Assessments which take place on an annual cycle with different assessments each term.
+The school has a reputation for excellence communication with parents and, since becoming a partner school with GL Assessment in 2015 and taking on their Complete Digital Solution package for assessment, this communication has grown still further.
+We make full use of all of the online assessments plus the paper ones for Year 1 and send home all results to parents alongside the comprehensive GL Assessment parent reports.
+As a school we keep a vigilant eye on the individual progress of each pupil, using internal formative assessments, scheme tests, peer and self-assessment alongside these assessments which take place on an annual cycle with different assessments each term.
 Our vision is to be an inspirational primary school delivering excellent learning; we believe that we achieve this vision with careful planning based around each individual pupil.

-Flixton Girls School is a small secondary school in the Trafford Local Authority.
-The school is in a selective borough but is a ‘non-selective school’.
+Flixton Girls School (FGS) is a small secondary school in the Trafford Local Authority.
+The school is in a selective borough but is a 'non-selective school'.
 The proportion of students eligible for the pupil premium is slightly lower than average at 21%.
 The proportion of disabled students and those who have special educational needs supported through school action is slightly higher than the national average.

-The school opened its female Sixth form in 2013 funded by Trafford College.
+The school opened it's female Sixth form in 2013 funded by Trafford College.
 The Sixth Form has grown in success and is now over subscribed.
 We achieved our best ever A-level results in Summer 2017.